Loss of Appetite: Causes, Treatment, and Lifestyle Changes

 Bacteria and Viruses

-Appetite loss can arise anywhere because of bacterial, viral, fungal, or different infections.
+Appetite loss can arise anywhere because of bacterial, viral, fungal, or other infections.
 Here are just a few of the reasons why it could work:

 After proper treatment for the disease, your appetite will return.